Virtual Health Care for Islanders without a Primary Care Provider

 Appointments are available Monday to Thursday from 8 a.m. – 5 p.m.

-Patients can email any questions or concerns to HealthPEIMaple@ihis.org.
-This email will be responded to during regular government hours.
+For questions or concerns, patients can call 1-833-710-1456 or email HealthPEIMaple@ihis.org.
+(This email will be responded to during regular government hours).